What is Radio Frequency?

 Extremely Low Frequency (ELF)

-This range is highly vulnerable to disturbance and easily gets distorted by atmospheric changes.
-It is hard to design a system in this rage is challenging because of the larger wavelengths required long antennas which are practically impossible to achieve.
+This range is highly vulnerable to disturbance and easily distorted by atmospheric changes.
+Designing a system in this range is challenging because the larger wavelengths require long antennas, which are practically impossible to achieve.

 Very Low Frequency (VLF)

-Very low frequency is the starting range of RF and practical radio transmission system which span from 3 KHz to 30 KHz.
-However, design and implementation of the antenna system is extremely complicated due to the wavelength.
+Very Low Frequency is the starting range of RF and practical radio transmission systems which span from 3 kHz to 30 kHz.
+However, the design and implementation of the antenna system are extremely complicated due to the wavelength.